Family and Medical Leave (FMLA)

 It is the employee’s responsibility to return to work by the date agreed upon or to request an extension of leave.
 Failure to return to work or to communicate the need for an extension to Human Resources may lead to termination of employment, subject to applicable law.

 This policy is for informational purposes only.
 It is not a contract of employment, and nothing in it is intended to create or imply a contract for employment or for the provision of any employment benefit.
-The University eserves the right to interpret the provisions of this policy and to modify any or all matters contained in this policy at any time, with or without prior notice, subject to applicable law.
+Hamline University reserves the right to interpret the provisions of this policy and to modify any or all matters contained in this policy at any time, with or without prior notice, subject to applicable law.
+Hamline also may choose not to apply a policy in certain circumstances, if it determines a different course of action is more appropriate in that circumstance.